LudicWorlds/quest3-robot/README.md

 2. **Limited Vocabulary** - Currently recognizes only pre-defined location keywords.
 Custom locations can be added by editing the voice recognition code.

-3. **Static Obstacle Detection** - Robot uses pre-calculated NavMesh paths.
-I may add real-time obstacle avoidance using the Quest's depth sensors in a future version.

 ### Navigation Quirks

 1. **Settling Delays** - Robot pauses briefly after each turn/move to allow physical settling.
 This ensures accurate heading for next action but adds time.

-2. **Turn Accuracy** - Currently the robot can overshoot when turning to align itself with it's next destination.

 Not for Commercial Use